deepakricky/pythongss/README.md

 Python is readable and versatile, used in web dev ai and cyb etc its most demanded language its also used in banking health care and etc.

 What is programming?
 Programming is the process of creating a set of detailed instructions that tell a computer how to perform a specific task or solve a problem. set of rules we give to write that code is prog lang Python = readable + powerful + understandable + free print() is a built in function used to display the text and value of the variables.

 Data types: Data types are categories used to define the kind of value a variable holds, which in turn determines what operations can be performed on that data. int float string booleans

 Integer stores whole numbers.. -5,5,0,100,999 float 100.22, float data type stores decimal point numbers Python officially defines floating-point numbers as numeric types used for decimal values.

+**Variable scope:**
+Local: declared in a fun or loop
+Global: variables declared ouside of all fun and classes Class module: declared inside a class

 User enters data
         │
         ▼